OpenMendel/MendelImpute.jl/docs/src/index.md

 *Fast genotype imputation, phasing, and admixture estimation!*

 `MendelImpute.jl` is the fastest and most memory-efficient software for phasing and genotype imputation, as of 2020.
-It is also capable of ancestry estimation.
+It is also capable of local and global ancestry estimation.

+Given a target genotype file (phased or unphased and may contain missing data) and a reference haplotype file (phased, no missing), our software imputes every SNP in the reference file to the target file, outputing phased or unphased genotypes.
+Like many other software, SNPs typed in target must all be present in the reference panel.

 ## Package Features